Kubernetes StatefulSet - Examples & Best Practices

 In summary, StatefulSets provide the following advantages when compared to Deployment objects:

-In this section, you will learn how to create a Pod for MySQL database using the StatefulSets controller.
+Let's go through how to create a Pod for MySQL database using StatefulSet.

-Save the code using the file name mysql-secret.yaml and execute the code using the following command on your Kubernetes cluster:
+Save the code using the file name mysql-secret.yaml.
+Then, run this command on your Kubernetes cluster:

 kubectl apply -f mysql-secret.yaml